Phlebotomy Certification Whitneyville, Connecticut

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based upon their certification exams.
 Be positive to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the final exam, your credentials are inputted in the national registry and a digital copy of your national certification is stored in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.